Implied Consent Suspensions and Hardship Appeals

 Does refusing a breathalyzer make you guilty?
 People are not automatically guilty if they refuse a breath or blood test.
 If someone refuses, the police will obtain a warrant and a blood sample for testing.
 If the test results are under .08 and negative for drugs, charges might be dismissed.

 Is it better to take a blood test or breathalyzer?
 Blood samples are considered more accurate and, thus, more challenging to fight or discredit in court.
 What happens if you refuse a breath test?
 The police will get a warrant and forcibly take a blood sample.

 What is the Heidi’s law in Michigan?
 According to “Heidi’s Law,” if you are convicted of three or more drunk driving/OWI charges in your lifetime, the third and all later convictions are considered felonies punishable by up to five (5) years in prison.

 Hardship License in Circuit Court if You Refuse a Breath Test

 If the hearing officer at the Secretary of State rules against you, you still have the opportunity to appeal to the Circuit Court where the offense took place.
 You can also appeal to the Circuit Court for what is commonly referred to as a “hardship license” based upon need.
 These appeals are complex and are best handled by only the most experienced Michigan criminal defense attorneys with sub-specialty in driver license restoration cases.
 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience winning hardship appeals in circuit courts throughout Michigan.
-If you are asking, “what happens if I refuse a breath test?” you should call us ASAP so we can help ensure you can continue driving legally.
+If you ask, “What happens if I refuse a breath test?” you should call us ASAP so we can help ensure you can continue driving legally.

-Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.